-Equalization matrix g corresponds to the first input matrix (matrix A) of the function.

-The algorithm assumes that matrix g is transposed during computation so that the matrix presents as column-major on input.

-The second input matrix (matrix B) is formed by four 4-by-1 vectors (y vectors in the preceding formula) so that each row of B represents a 4-by-1 vector output from each antenna port, and each call to $cmplx_mat_mult_4x4_f32$ computes four distinct x^ estimates.
+Equalization matrix g corresponds to the first input matrix (matrix g) of the function.
+The function assumes that matrix g is transposed during computation so that the matrix presents as columnmajor on input.
+The second input matrix (matrix g) is formed by four 4-by-1 vectors (g) vectors in the preceding formula) so that each row of g represents a 4-by-1 vector output from each antenna port, and each call to g mat g mult g for multiple four distinct g estimates.